Loading...

 This sample demonstrates review output structure.
 Actual results depend on drawing content and quality.

-Standard on all Professional plans to ensure Building Code compliance at scale.
+Standard on all Professional plans to support high-fidelity compliance review at scale.

-Give project leads and reviewers a shared view of findings so issues are addressed once, not passed around piecemeal.
+Give project leads and technical reviewers a shared view of findings so issues are resolved once, not passed around piecemeal.

-BuildCompass flags uncertainty explicitly, helping teams focus on documentation gaps instead of assumptions.
+BuildCompass flags uncertainty explicitly, helping teams separate likely issues from documentation gaps instead of reviewing from assumptions.

 BuildCompass doesn't replace professional judgment — it helps teams apply it earlier.